cunybpl/nycet_pnp/src/content/guides/systems/boiler.md

 ### Draft Fan (Burner Fan Motor)

 Mechanical draft boilers usually have a draft fan that creates the required pressure difference.
 It is driven by a motor to provide oxygen to the combustion chamber for adequate combustion.
-<a class="continue" href="/documents/components/constant-speed-constant-volume-fan-and-motor"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>
+<a class="continue" href="/documents/components/constant-speed-constant-volume-fan-and-motor" aria-label="Learn more about this component"><span>Learn More</span><i class="fa fa-arrow-right"></i></a>

 ## Evaluation of Energy Consumption